mjhm/create-react-dapp/README.md

 > 💡 Restarting the GanachUI is easy but not obvious.
 Click on the ⚙️ icon in the upper right of the UI.
 Then click the "Restart" button.

+> 💡 Truffle migrations are designed to be roughly analogous to database migrations, in that they replace and/or extend the original contracts.
+Migrations need to be thought through carefully and are case specific.
+So for simplicity  `npm run migrate_ganacheUI` scripts heavy handedly uses `--reset` and `--compile-all`.

 ### Rinkeby and Other Public TestNets

 For the public test nets you will need to install [MetaMask](https://metamask.io/) in your browser.
 Follow the installation instructions, create an account, then use the upper right menu to select the "Rinkeby Test Network".

 > ⚠️ **Security precaution.** If you already have a real Ethereum account on the Main Ethereum Network, you should create a new dummy account for use with Rinkeby.
 This will prevent accidental exposure of your real account's PrivateKey.
-To do so use the MetaMask account selection icon (upper, second from the right).
+To do so use the MetaMask account selection icon (top of metamask, second icon from the right).

 You will also need to get some test "ether" from the [Rinkeby Faucet](https://www.rinkeby.io/#faucet)

 Next copy the account's Private Key from MetaMask.
 To do so click on the **▪️ ▪️ ▪️** icon to the right of the account's name, click "Export Private Key", follow the password prompt, then click on the private key to copy it to the clipboard.

 Now we're ready to go.
-(Be patient with the migration it can take a minute.)
+(Be patient with the migration.
+It can take a minute.)
 ```
 ETH_PK=<paste private key here> npm run migrate_rinkeby
 npm run start_rinkeby